Are you doing a siding project?

 Painting

-This is the least popular way to preserve cypress siding, but there are some people out there that paint their siding it keep it looking nice and fresh.
-IF the siding is painted it will likely have to be scraped and sanded down to the base once every six to ten years.
-From there a new coating of paint must be applied.
-As soon as you notice the paint peeling and blistering it’s time to put on a new coating to protect the siding.
+Painting cypress siding is the least popular method for preserving it, but some homeowners choose to paint for a fresh look.
+If painted, the siding needs to be scraped and sanded down to the base every six to ten years, followed by a new coat of paint.
+As soon as you notice peeling or blistering, it’s time to repaint to protect the siding.

 Find the Right Contractor for Your Siding Project